 In terms of scope, you should ensure that the topic you focus on or the approach from which you approach your results or data.
 Here is an example of the scope of a specific journal.

-Other journals have their own unique house style that you should follow.
+Other journals have their unique house style that you should follow.
 The table below the various in-text citation and reference formats for commonly used styles in scientific publications.
 In the “Write your manuscript” section, I will explain the academic and reference styles used in various journals.

 Step 3.
 Write your manuscript